X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Discussion

 \subsection{Detectability of warm gas in cluster peripheries}

-At present there are only a few detections of individual WHIM filaments in emission, starting from filaments towards superclusters \citep{kull1999,zappacosta2005}, “spider legs” around Abell~2744 \citep{eckert2015,Gallo24}, up to WHIM bridges between cluster pairs \citep{sakelliou2004,werner2008}.
-More recently, the detection of a Soft-X--ray filament between Abell~3391 and Abell~3395 with \eRosita\ was reported by \cite{reiprich2021}, also studied by \cite{alvarez2018}, and a filament between Abell 2029 and Abell 2033 \citep{mirakhor2022}, previously identified from \rosat\ \citep{walker2012a}.
-Recently, \cite{Dietl2024} identified an X-ray excess beyond thrice the virial radius of Abell 3667, indicative of an inter-cluster filament.
-Recent research focused on stacking inter-cluster gas filaments to enhance the signal-to-noise ratio for detecting warm gas \citep{Tanimura2022,Zhang2024_erosita}.
-Another possibility is the detection of the WARM gas via their absorption lines. \cite{Zhang2024} have recently used the 30 most massive and relaxed \tng\ clusters, to show that it enables the use of emission lines to measure the thermodynamic, chemical, and kinematic properties of the gas up to $r_{200}$ and beyond \citep[see also][]{Tuominen2023}.
-For further exploration, \cite{Zhao2025} have recently provided forecasts for WHIM detections outside clusters with the future Hot Universe Baryon Surveyor missions.
-Our results indicate that the soft X--ray emission from WARM gas in the cluster environment might be detectable towards the region immediately outside of the virial radius, as shown in Sec.~\ref{sec:detectability}.
-At those radii the gas is majority in the form of diffuse WHIM filaments, known to feature higher density towards galaxy clusters \citep{Li2025}, we argue that the region outside of the virial radius of massive clusters is ideal to detect WHIM filaments in emission.
-The recent detection of soft X--ray emission near clusters \citep[e.g.][]{reiprich2021, mirakhor2022, Dietl2024} support this scenario, and point at the circum--cluster environment as the region where to search of X--ray emission of filaments.
+Only a few detections of individual WHIM filaments in emission were made so far, starting from filaments toward superclusters \citep{kull1999,zappacosta2005}, so-called spider legs around Abell~2744 \citep{eckert2015,Gallo24}, to WHIM bridges between cluster pairs \citep{sakelliou2004,werner2008}.
+More recently, the detection of a soft-X--ray filament between Abell~3391 and Abell~3395 with \eRosita\ was reported by \cite{reiprich2021} and was also studied by \cite{alvarez2018}, and a filament between Abell 2029 and Abell 2033 was also reported \citep{mirakhor2022} that was previously identified from \rosat\ \citep{walker2012a}.
+Recently, \cite{Dietl2024} identified an X-ray excess beyond thrice the virial radius of Abell 3667, which is indicative of an intercluster filament.
+Recent research focused on stacking intercluster gas filaments to enhance the signal-to-noise ratio for detecting warm gas \citep{Tanimura2022,Zhang2024_erosita}.
+Another possibility is the detection of the WARM gas via their emission lines. \cite{Zhang2024} recently used the 30 most massive and relaxed \tng\ clusters to show that they enable the use of emission lines for measuring the thermodynamic, chemical, and kinematic properties of the gas up to $r_{200}$ and beyond with future missions, in particular, with the Line Emission Mapper (LEM) \citep[see also][]{Tuominen2023}.
+For further exploration, \cite{Zhao2025} recently provided forecasts for WHIM detections outside clusters with the proposed mission called Hot Universe Baryon Surveyor.
+Our results indicate that the soft X--ray emission from WARM gas in the cluster environment might be detectable toward the region immediately outside of the virial radius, as shown in Sec.~\ref{sec:detectability}.
+At these radii, the gas is mostly in the form of diffuse WHIM filaments, which are known to have a higher density toward galaxy clusters \citep{Li2025}.
+We argue that the region outside of the virial radius of massive clusters is ideal for detecting WHIM filaments in emission.
+The recent detection of soft X--ray emission near clusters \citep[e.g.][]{reiprich2021, mirakhor2022, Dietl2024} supports this scenario and indicates that the circumcluster environment is the region in which we should search for X--ray emission of filaments.